CyberSource/cybersource-rest-client-python/docs/VoidApi.md

 # **mit_void**
 > PtsV2PaymentsVoidsPost201Response mit_void(mit_void_request)

-Merchant Initiated Void
+Timeout Void

-This is to void a previous payment, capture, refund, or credit that merchant does not receive a reply.
+This is to void a previous payment, capture, refund, or credit that merchant does not receive a reply(Mostly due to timeout).
+This is to void a previous payment, capture, refund, or credit that merchant does not receive a reply(Mostly due to Timeout).
+To use this feature/API, make sure to pass unique value to field - clientReferenceInformation -> transactionId in your payment, capture, refund, or credit API call and use same transactionId in this API request payload to reverse the payment.

 ### Example
 ```python